DamBasement/wifi-warroom/README.md

 ---

-## 🧠 Philosophy
+No GUI.
+No autopilot.

-Forget point-and-click tools.
+This repo is for those who weaponize terminals and read packets like poetry.
-This repo is about **manual mastery** — command-line only, no GUI, no fluff.
+Manual attacks only — from raw capture to final crack.

-> _"If it can be sniffed, it can be cracked."_
+"If it speaks in frames, we speak back in fire."
-> — me, probably
+— someone deep in monitor mode

 ---